Melbourne Airport: Terminal 4

+The terminal has Rex Airlines and Jetstar check-ins, baggage claim and bag drop on ground floor whilst the food court, shops and lounges are located on the first floor, which lead to the departure/arrival zone.

+Some Virgin Australia flights currently use the jet bridge equipped section of Terminal 4 for operations(formerly shared with the now-ceased REX Boeing 737 operations), while Jetstar uses the non-jet bridge equipped section of Terminal 4 for operations.
+Currently Airnorth does not operate any services to Melbourne, however still retains their check-in/baggage check-in desks.

-Southern Freighter Apron
+Southern freighter apron

-The Southern Freighter Apron has five dedicated freighter parking positions which host 21 dedicated freighter operations a week.
+The southern freighter apron has five dedicated freighter parking positions which host 21 dedicated freighter operations a week.
 In August 1997, the fifth freighter parking position and the apron was extended.

 Other facilities

-Melbourne Airport is served by four hotels.
+Melbourne Airport is served by six hotels.
 A Parkroyal Hotel is located 100 m from Terminal 2 atop the multi-level carpark.
 Work commenced on the six-story 280-room hotel in January 1999 and was completed in mid-2000.
 The hotel was originally a Hilton but was relaunched as the Parkroyal on 4 April 2011.
-Holiday Inn has an outlet located 400 m from the terminal precinct.
-Ibis Budget offers lodgings located 600 m from the terminals.
+A Holiday Inn is located 400 m from the terminal precinct.
+Ibis Budget offers budget rooms located 600 m from the terminals.
 Mantra Tullamarine opened in 2009, 2 km from the terminal precinct.
+A combined 4.5-star Novotel and 4-star Ibis Styles hotel located in The Hive precinct opened on 1 July 2024.
+The Novotel boasts 248 rooms, while the Ibis Styles offers 216 rooms.
+Both hotels are located a 5-minute walk from Terminals 3 and 4 and a 10-minute walk from Terminals 1 and 2.
+During late 2023, the Parkroyal underwent a major refurbishment of all guest rooms.

 Operations

 Overview

 Melbourne is the second busiest airport in Australia.
 The airport is curfew-free and operates 24 hours a day, although between 2 am and 4 am, freight aircraft are more prevalent than passenger flights.
 In 2004, the environmental management systems were accredited ISO 14001, the world's best practice standard, making it the first airport in Australia to receive such accreditation.